Quinoa Cakes

 Some grains can be relatively flavorless granules of starch, but quinoa has a really nice nuttiness and flavor to it, and has a wonderful fluff in its texture.

-My favorite part about quinoa cakes has to be the versatility.
+My favorite part about these crispy quinoa patties has to be the versatility.
 I have made these many, many times, and each time I make it the mix-ins are slightly different.
 Give it any flavor theme you want, and use your favorite herbs and cheeses.

 Though this rendition has a parmesan herb theme, a Greek-style quinoa cake with feta, olives, and tomatoes is a close second.

-You can really play around with the ingredients.
+You can really play around with the ingredients, and it’s truly an easy recipe with a relatively simple cooking process.

 While the quinoa cools, we’re going to prep a few mix-in ingredients.

-A scallion, parmesan cheese, parsley, oregano, and garlic:
+A scallion, parmesan cheese, fresh parsley, fresh oregano, and fresh garlic cloves:

-Then stir in panko bread crumbs, salt, and pepper:
+Then stir in panko bread crumbs, sea salt, and black pepper:

 Finally, add 4 beaten eggs to the mix: